der-carnivore/BingAds-docs/BingAds/scripts/reference-overview.md

 Bing Ads Scripts enables programmatic control of your Bing Ads data using JavaScript in Bing Ads' browser-based [script editor](./get-started).
 This section provides information about the JavaScript objects that you use in your scripts.

-For more information about Bing Ads entities, see [Entity Hierarchy and Limits](/bingads/guides/entity-hierarchy-limits).
+For information about Bing Ads entities, see [Entity Hierarchy and Limits](/bingads/guides/entity-hierarchy-limits).

 The following are the top-level objects that you use to access your Bing Ads entities.